Live out your early 1900s mining baron fantasies.

-Fitness: In terms of tennis, there are three cushioned hard courts (two of which are in a heated bubble for year-round play), two Har-Tru courts and three pickleball courts.
+Fitness: In terms of tennis courts, there are three cushioned hard courts (two of which are in a heated bubble for year-round play), two Har-Tru tennis courts and three pickleball courts.

 Movie theater: Every night, the Broadmoor Theater holds a movie screening for its guests.

-Bars and Restaurants: There are 17 restaurants, coffee shops and bars on property, including Ristorante Del Lago (an Italian restaurant with an extensive wine list), La Taverne (an opulent steakhouse), Cafe Julie’s (a Parisian patisserie with a chocolate kitchen) and the Golden Bee (an English pub).
+Bars and Restaurants: There are 17 restaurants, coffee shops and bars on property, including Ristorante Del Lago (an Italian restaurant with an extensive wine list), La Taverne (an opulent steakhouse), Cafe Julie’s (a Parisian patisserie with a chocolate kitchen), Penrose Room (an AAA five-diamond, 24-seat semi-private and elegant dining room) and the Golden Bee (an English pub).
 According to The Gazette, former President George W. Bush decided to quit drinking after waking up with a hangover following a night at the Golden Bee in 1986.